 Floods, hurricanes, fires, and other disasters can harm or destroy irreplaceable cultural and historical treasures.
 But the institutions that safeguard books, documents, photographs, artifacts, and other historical collections can prepare for emergencies to avert or at least minimize damage.

 One of the keys to preparedness is a relationship with first responders and emergency managers.
 They are first on the scene at any event that threatens life or safety, and they represent a local system for planning, response, and recovery that has often overlooked a community’s cultural and historic assets.
-A decade ago, the idea of cultural institutions working in partnership with emergency management agencies was a novel one, but thanks to this initiative, people now more widely recognize the significance of the relationship.

 - encouraging institutions to complete disaster plans and train for emergencies;

 - creating cooperative disaster assistance networks among museums, libraries, archives, and historical properties and sites;

 - raising awareness of the importance of cultural heritage in communities;

 Looking to start an Alliance for Response network in your area?
 Consider hosting an Alliance for Response Forum, a one-day event designed to help key cultural heritage and emergency management professionals engage in a continuing dialogue, leading to new partnerships and local projects.
 Consult the Forum Planning Handbook to learn more.